Webinars to support Engineering Climate Action

 The Living Pā

-Victoria University of Wellington Te Herenga Waka, is aiming to create one of the world’s most environmentally sustainable educational buildings.
-As a purpose-built living lab, the Living Pā will be an incubator for innovation, and a place for multiple communities and disciplines to come together to discuss how we can build a more equitable, fair, and sustainable society.
+As a purpose-built living lab, the Living Pā at Victoria University of Wellington Te Herenga Waka will be an incubator for innovation, and a place for multiple communities and disciplines to come together to discuss how we can build a more equitable, fair and sustainable society.

-The redevelopment proposes to meet the internationally recognised Living Building Challenge for sustainable development principles – meaning it must generate all its own energy, use its own water systems, be entirely carbon-neutral and use non-toxic materials.
+Structural Engineer and Project Manager, James McLean from L.T McGuiness talked about how the redevelopment proposes to meet the internationally recognised Living Building Challenge for sustainable development principles.
+This means it must generate all its own energy, use its own water systems, be entirely carbon-neutral and use non-toxic materials.
 It also must prove, a year after completion, that it’s as sustainable as it claims.

 Energy futures – a “net energy” lens

-Through a systems perspective combining economics, environment and energy, Transition Engineer Nathan Surendran presents a broad perspective on the polycrisis (a cluster of related global risks with compounding effects – eg Covid-19, the war in Ukraine, cost-of-living and the climate crisis) and explains how energy futures look through a ‘net energy’ lens.
+Through a systems perspective combining economics, environment and energy, Transition Engineer Nathan Surendran presents a broad perspective on the polycrisis (a cluster of related global risks with compounding effects, such as Covid-19, the war in Ukraine, cost-of-living and the climate crisis) and explains how energy futures look through a ‘net energy’ lens.

 View the slides